WHY ARE WE DOING THIS?

 Students were three times more likely to try menstrual cups after the lessons.

-72% of teachers had previously thought that flushing tampons down the toilet was okay (find out here why we shouldn’t be flushing ANY products!)
+72% of teachers had previously thought that flushing tampons down the toilet was okay (find out here why we shouldnt be flushing ANY products!)